Zekumoru/Learning-C-Sharp-and-Unity/README.md

 > regions can be collapsed using an advanced editor like Visual Studio.

 ## Course 2 Week 3 (C2w3)
-No dedicated folder has been made for this week because it touches on the basic stuff about loops: _while_ and _for_.
+Its folder only has the project files and no tutorial files because it touches on the basic stuff about loops: _while_ and _for_.

 > Which strangely enough, the instructor did not teach about _do-while_ loops.